 Note: The information below applies to any co-authored or collaborative work, whether published or not.

-Coherence: Taken as a whole, the thesis must provide a unified and appropriately-sequenced investigation.This consideration should guide the placement of manuscripts in the main body of the work.
-More deeply, it means that the introduction, literature review, and conclusion must address the significance of each publication in the broad context of the overall program of scholarship described by the entire body of work.
+Coherence: Taken as a whole, the thesis should reflect a deliberate and purposeful approach to conducting and presenting the scholarly work.This consideration should guide the placement of manuscripts or artifacts in the main body of the work.
+More deeply, it means that the introduction, literature review, and conclusion must address the significance of each component in the broad context of the overall program of scholarship described by the entire body of work.

 Copyright: Use of copyrighted material must be supported by permission from the copyright holder, and this must be acknowledged in the Preface and be fully cited.
 Tables and figures from copyrighted sources must have "Reprinted with permission of …" in their captions, unless they appear as part of a block of material covered by a copyright acknowledgement in the Preface.